dbcook/openrocket-database/README.md

 In the stock built-in OpenRocket databases, all materials are specified in g/cm3, g/cm2 or g/m.

 For __components__ you use the "Unit" attribute in the component definitions to specify other units as desired.
-In the standard OpenRocket presets files they are all metric, even for American parts, which makes checking the dimensions against the USA manufacturers' Imperial units specs very laborious.
+In the standard OpenRocket presets files they were all metric, even for American parts, which makes checking the dimensions against the USA manufacturers' Imperial units specs very laborious.
 In my custom .orc files I have specified the units to be those of the manufacturer's published data to make it easier to